-- 3. Click the checkbox next to Enable Use of Two-Phase Commit to enable the option.
-For a StarSQL 32-bit data source, click on either the TCP/IP DRDA or APPC Syncpoint radio button, depending on which network protocol you are using. - 4.
-Click Next until the last option panel appears, and then click OK to save the DSN configuration.
+- 3. Click the checkbox next to Enable Use of Two-Phase Commit to enable the option. - 4.
+Select the radio button for TCP/IP DRDA (Microsoft DTC) - 5.
+Click Summary, or click Next until the last option panel appears, and then click OK to save the DSN configuration.

-The following sections describe the host requirements and setup for using the two-phase commit protocol over TCP/IP and APPC.
+The following sections describe the host requirements and setup for using the two-phase commit protocol.

-Two-Phase Commit Over TCP/IP
+Two-Phase Commit

-To use two-phase commit over TCP/IP, the host system must support two-phase commit transactions.
+To use two-phase commit,, the host system must support two-phase commit transactions.
 See "System Requirements" on page 10 for details about which host systems support two-phase commit.

-StarSQL for Windows also includes a Resource Manager Administration Tool to help you monitor and manage two-phase commit transactions in a TCP/IP network.
-With StarSQL v5.5 there are two versions of the Resource Manager-one for 32-bit computers and one for 64-bit computers.
+StarSQL for Windows also includes a Resource Manager Administration Tool to help you monitor and manage two-phase commit transactions.
+There are two versions of the Resource Manager-one for 32-bit computers and one for 64-bit computers.
 When using two-phase commit on a 64-bit computer, install only the 64-bit version of the Resource Manager.
 Only one version of the Resource Manager and MMC Plug-in can be installed at one time, and the 64-bit version of the Resource Manager can be used by both 32-bit and 64-bit ODBC applications.